-Prerequisite: Digital Literacy

-In this course, students will learn how to create content and construct pages for the Internet.
+Prerequisite: Digital Literacy In this course, students will learn how to create content and construct pages for the Internet.
 Besides learning how to develop pages technically, students will also learn design skills to increase the effectiveness of work.
 Students will learn to consider navigation, interactivity, and other aspects of web publishing.
 The course is based on a series of projects that will develop skills and culminate in a final project.
-Class time will be used for topic introduction, hands-on lessons, critiques, and website production.
-The students will also be introduced to two additional pieces of the Adobe Creative Cloud Software - Adobe Illustrator and Adobe Photoshop.
+Class time will be used for topic introduction, hands-on lessons, critiques and website production.
+Students will also be introduced to two additional pieces of the Adobe Creative Cloud Software - Illustrator and Photoshop.
+This course will be offered in the 2021-22 school year.